MetroPictures/MPCore/README.md

 The `rpi_id` directive is a short code for the Raspberry Pi running the sculpture.
 Alphanumeric, no spaces or special characters.

 The `api_port` directive corresponds to the ports python is listening on.
 The `redis_port` directive should be self-explainatory.
+These should NOT be set to 8888, because the GPIO requires that port to be free.

 The `receiver_pin` directive is the GPIO pin that registers someone picking up or hanging up the "phone".
 (Other pins are mapped in the corresponding python module.)